 Defending DUI of Drugs (DUID) Charges in Kern County

-When facing a DUI with drugs charge, you need an experienced DUI attorney to begin the defense of your case immediately.
+When facing a DUI with drugs charge, you need an experienced Bakersfield DUI attorney to begin the defense of your case immediately.
 No blood testing system is without error, and the circumstances of the blood test that was administered to you must be reviewed.
 Urinalysis is no different.
 Remember, drugs may show up in your system days, weeks and sometimes months after the effects have worn off.

 It is not illegal to have drugs in your system and drive.
 It is illegal to be under the influence of those drugs and drive.
 AND it must be under the influence to such a degree that you could not operate a motor vehicle like a sober person under similar circumstances.
 For example, caffeine is a commonly abused drug.
 Being under the influence of coffee may be probable, but it is difficult to prove impairment.

 If necessary, an independent toxicologist can be called in to re-test or evaluate the testing methods used by law enforcement.
-There are frequently errors in the administration and evaluation of the test.
+There are frequent errors in the administration and evaluation of the test.
 These errors, if they occurred can open an opportunity to challenge the BAC evidence.
 If the evidence against you is suppressed by this court challenge, it is possible that the charges will be dropped.

 Were You Arrested After Failing a Field Sobriety Test?

 Field sobriety tests are often used to judge whether someone is able to operate a motor vehicle safely.
 These tests are often administered by the police or highway patrol after being pulled over on suspicion of driving while under the influence.
 The officer may request that you complete physical tests meant to indicate whether or not you are actually under the influence.